slash4-de/openstack/source/day1.rst

 |image9|

+A security group is infact a combintion of rules which are applicable to similar instances.
+You can also create a security group of your own.
+For example, you have a group of web servers and you want to allow http, https, ssh and ping traffic to these web servers from outside.
+You can create a security group called 'web-servers-group' and a rule for each traffic type.
+But today let's use the default security group that is already defined in OpenStack.

 	b.
-Under ‘Access & Security’, select the default security group.
+Under ‘Access & Security’, select the 'default' security group.
 We need to add key pairs in order to be able to login to our new instance after it is created.
 To create and add a key pair, click on the + button near to ‘Key Pair’ field.

 |image10|